mcneel/help-docs/_en/flamingo/5/help/environment.md

 Use this button to reset the Gradient mapping control to the current perspective view coordinates.

 #### Top/Middle/Bottom Angles
-These are angle readouts of the Top, Middle and Bottom colors in the current gradients.
-They correspond the the location of the Red, Green and Blue arrows in the View altitude mapper.
+These are angle readouts of the Top, Middle, and Bottom colors in the current gradients.
+They correspond to the location of the Red, Green, and Blue arrows in the View altitude mapper.

 ## Image Background
 {: #environment-image}
 A background image is projected onto the background.
-Many times this is use to place a model in and existing context or set a view out of some windows.
+Many times this is used to place a model in an existing context or set a view out some windows.
 A digital photograph, a scanned artwork, or an image created with an electronic paint program may be used as the image.
 For best results, use high-resolution images for background images.
 It is also a good idea to blur and lighten sharp images to simulate natural focus and aerial perspective.
 The background image can be mapped to the background in a planar, cylindrical, or spherical projection into the scene.

 ![images/background-image-001.png](images/background-image-001.png)
 *A planar images set as a background.*